waffle-iron/DevTools-1/README.md

 The parameters a positional, so no need to specify them, just hit the "tab" for the autocompletion!

 **Notice that the parameters order is different:**
-In project directory, it is
+In project directory, it is:
 - `-Action` default action `[DevTools.Action]::Development`
 - `-Project` default to current project.

-everywhere else it's swapped for convenience reasons
+Everywhere else it's swapped for convenience reasons:
 - `-Project` - Mandatory!
 - `-Action` - default action `[DevTools.Action]::Development`